-GAverage Credit Quality is from a Nationally Recognized Statistical Rating Organization (NRSRO).
+^GAverage Credit Quality is from a Nationally Recognized Statistical Rating Organization (NRSRO).

 1A.
-Your company's qualified retirement plan offers participants the opportunity to contribute to investment options available under a group annuity contract with John Hancock Life Insurance Company of New York (John Hancock New York).
+Your company's qualified retirement plan offers participants the opportunity to contribute to investment options available under a group annuity contract with John Hancock Life Insurance Company (U.S.A.)
+(John Hancock USA).
 These investment options may be sub-accounts (pooled funds) investing directly in underlying mutual fund, collective trusts, ETFs, or other investment vehicles, or they may be Guaranteed Interest Accounts.